Offshore wind farm

 The entire electrical output from the project will be conveyed to the 400kV National Grid transmission station at North Killingholme, following the same route as Hornsea Project One’s transmission system.

-The project proposes the use of either a high-voltage direct current (HVDC) or a high-voltage alternating current (HVAC) transmission system.
-If the first option is chosen, the project will involve the construction of six offshore HVAC collector substations and two HVDC converter stations at the offshore site.
-The HVAC option, on the other hand, will involve the construction of an offshore HVAC collector substation and two offshore HVAC reactive compensation substations.
+The project proposes the use of either a high-voltage direct current (HVDC) or high-voltage alternating current (HVAC) transmission system.
+With an HVDC, the project would require the construction of six offshore HVAC collector substations and two HVDC converter stations at the offshore site.
+The HVAC option would involve the construction of an offshore HVAC collector substation and two offshore HVAC reactive compensation substations.

 The baseline noise surveys for the project were performed by RPS Group.

 Balfour Beatty was awarded the contract to construct the onshore substation for the project in August 2018.